The WSIB generally maintains the loss of earnings (LOE) benefits the worker was receiving at the start of a permanent work disruption.

 3. Suitable occupation (SO) to be determined

-If the worker’s SO is not identified under 1 or 2, the decision-maker determines an appropriate SO for the worker that exists and is in demand in the general labour market following the steps set out in 19-03-03, Determining Suitable Occupation.
-The worker would be entitled to full LOE benefits while participating in the WR services identified as being required to assist his/her return to the general labour market in the identified SO.
+If the worker’s SO is not identified under 1 or 2, the WSIB determines an appropriate SO for the worker that exists and is in demand in the general labour market following the steps set out in 19-02-10, RTW Assessments and Plans.
+The worker would be entitled to full LOE benefits while participating in the RTW services identified as being required to assist their return to the general labour market in the identified SO.

-Before considering WR services for workers involved in extended strikes/lockouts or layoffs with specific or expected recall dates that extend beyond three months, the following steps should be completed
+Before considering RTW services for workers involved in extended strikes/lockouts or layoffs with specific or expected recall dates that extend beyond three months, the following steps should be completed:

-- Ensure there has been an evaluation of the likelihood of the work disruption being permanent (e.g., employer’s past practices, relationship between employer and employees, unique circumstances).
+- ensure there has been an evaluation of the likelihood of the work disruption being permanent (e.g., employer’s past practices, relationship between employer and employees, unique circumstances), and

-- Assess the likelihood the worker would choose to continue with WR services even if the work disruption happens to end (e.g., low probability of return to work with the accident employer as the worker now has permanent restrictions that likely cannot be accommodated, or the worker has low seniority).
+- assess the likelihood the worker would choose to continue with RTW services even if the work disruption happens to end (e.g., low probability of return to work with the accident employer as the worker now has permanent restrictions that likely cannot be accommodated, or the worker has low seniority).

 Final benefit review